waqarg2001/Electronic-Voting-System-Project/README.md

 4- Connected with sqlite3.

-5- OTP generated for voter registration.
+5- OTP generated for voter registration (only for Gmail).

 6- Candidates details are displayed.